great-expectations/great_expectations/docs/reference/core_concepts/checkpoints_and_actions.rst

 Validation Actions
 ***************************************************

-Actions are Python classes with a `run` method that takes a result of validating a Batch against an Expectation Suite and does something with it (e.g., save validation results to the disk or send a Slack notification).
+Actions are Python classes with a `run` method that takes the result of validating a Batch against an Expectation Suite and does something with it (e.g., save validation results to disk, or send a Slack notification).
 Classes that implement this API can be configured to be added to the list of actions used by a particular Checkpoint.

 Classes that implement Actions can be found in the :py:mod:`great_expectations.checkpoint.actions` module.